pola-rs/polars-book/docs/getting-started/intro.md

 # Introduction

 This getting started guide is written for new users of Polars.
-The goal is to provide a quick overview of the most common functions.
+The goal is to provide a quick overview of the most common functionality.
 For a more detailed explanation, please go to the [User Guide](../user-guide/index.md)

-TODO Explain Rust Examples LAZY / CLONE
+--8<-- "../snippets/rust_lazy_clone_warning.md"